msupply-foundation/msupply_docs/content/docs/replenishment/internal_orders.md

   - The _Suggested Order Quantity_ calculated by mSupply

 <div class="imagetitle">
-In below example, our target quantity is 609 units which is the equivalent of 3 months of stock (3 x 203 = 609 units).
+In the below example, our target quantity is 609 units which is the equivalent of 3 months of stock (3 x 203 = 609 units).
 Our stock on hand (in grey) is 269 so in order to reach my target, mSupply suggests to order 342 units (609 - 269).
 </div>

 ![Stock Distribution](/docs/replenishment/images/intord_charts_stockdistri.png)

 <div class="imagetitle">
-In below example, the target quantity is 408 units.
+In the below example, the target quantity is 408 units.
 Since we already have 467 units in stock (in grey), the suggested quantity is zero.
 </div>

 ![Stock Distribution 2](/docs/replenishment/images/intord_charts_stockdistri2.png)